"

 If you want to be a better swimmer, you practice.
 If you want to be a better reader, you practice.
 Read, read, read.
 Read about history, politics, world leaders, current events, sports, art, music—whatever interests you.
 Why?
-Because the more you read, the better reader you become.
-And because the more you read, the more knowledge you will have.
+Because the more you read, the better a reader you become.
+And, the more knowledge you will have.
 Developing a foundation of background knowledge makes learning new knowledge easier.
+This strategy is focused on making what you are studying important to you and directly relating what you are studying to something in your life.
+If your attitude is “I will never use this information” and “it’s not important,” chances are good that you will not remember it.

 In the book, Content Area Reading: Literacy and Learning Across the Curriculum, Vacca and Vacca postulate that a student’s prior knowledge is “the single most important resource in learning with texts.”2 Reading and learning are processes that work together.
 Students draw on prior knowledge and experiences to make sense of new information.
 “Research shows that if learners have advanced knowledge of how the information they’re about to learn is organized — if they see how the parts relate to the whole before they attempt to start learning the specifics — they’re better able to comprehend and retain the material.3

-In general, there are specific elements of a textbook chapter that are especially important in helping you discern key information.
-Start by reading the introduction and end of chapter or section summaries.
+Start by reading the introduction and end-of-chapter or section summaries.
 These will help you understand what the main ideas and goals of the chapter are.
 Look at what you are reading and how it is connected with other areas of the class.
 How does it connect with the lecture?
 How does it connect with the course description?
 How does it connect with the syllabus or with a specific assignment?
 What piece of the puzzle are you looking at and how does it fit into the whole picture?

-While reading, focus on topic sentences.
+Once you have a sense of a reading’s overall purpose, shift your attention to topic sentences, which reinforce the main idea.
 Topic sentences are where the author outlines the most important aspects of that paragraph.
-It probably goes without saying but anything that is bolded or set off from default print size and style, demands your attention.
-“Side bars”, which are boxes of related information will also highlight interesting and related information.
-Side bars can include statistics, brief biographies of authors or persons of note related to the chapter content, price points on brochures for businesses, charts, graphs, photographs, and/or illustrations.
-The end of each section or chapter may also contain study questions and/or glossary terms.
-Study questions are particularly important tools for self testing.
+It probably goes without saying but anything that is bolded or set off from the default print size and style demands your attention.
+“Sidebars”, such as statistics, brief biographies of authors or persons of note related to the chapter content, charts, graphs, photographs, or illustrations can also hold valuable information.
+The end of each section or chapter may also contain study questions or glossary terms, which are particularly important tools for self-testing.
 While they usually appear at the end of a section, a good rule of thumb is to revise the study questions before you begin reading.
 Try and answer the questions as you move through the chapter–this will help keep your attention and aid you in identifying key information.

-Highlighting is not recommended while reading because there is not evidence supporting it helps students with reading comprehension or higher test scores.5 Highlighting can be a passive way of engaging with readings and often students have a tendency to highlight significantly more information than they need to, making it difficult to review important information in advance of an exam or quiz.
+Highlighting is not recommended while reading because there is no evidence supporting that it aids in reading comprehension or improving test scores.5 Highlighting can be a passive way of engaging with readings.
+Often, students have a tendency to highlight significantly more information than they need to, making it difficult to review important information in advance of an exam or quiz.

 It’s Not All Equal

 Keep in mind that the best students develop reading skills that are different for different subjects.
 The main question you want to ask yourself is: Who are you reading for?
 And what are the questions that drive the discipline?
 Reading texts, blogs, leisure books and academic articles are all different experiences, and we read them with different mindsets and different strategies.
 The same is true for textbooks.
 Reading a mathematics textbook is going to be different than reading a history textbook.
-Further, students may be assigned to read scientific journals or academic articles.
-Scholarly articles require a different kind of reading and librarians are a resource for how to find and read this kind of information.
 Applying the principles in this chapter will help with your reading comprehension, but it’s important to remember that you will need to develop specific reading skills most helpful to the particular subject you are studying.

 Citations